 As SVP of Revenue Riley Thomas began to scale the sales team, he knew their processes and documentation needed to become robust and thorough.
 “We weren’t mapping our complex accounts.
 We had siloed information.
 We had contacts in Salesforce, but we didn’t know the relationships between them or how they impacted our best path of sale,” he recalls.

-That’s when he introduced his sales team to the Lucidchart Sales Solution.
+That’s when he introduced his sales team to Lucidchart.

-“We used the Lucidchart Sales Solution and Salesforce to create one source of truth that has helped us scale our team.
+“We used Lucidchart and Salesforce to create one source of truth that has helped us scale our team.
 We built our account mapping process around Lucidchart.”

 Understanding the deal

-Using the Lucidchart Sales Solution, the sales team now builds account maps for each qualified opportunity.
+Using Lucidchart, the sales team now builds account maps for each qualified opportunity.
 These maps provide a visual representation of an account and all its intricate details, providing far more understanding and clarity than Salesforce alone can.
 Salesforce can only tell reps so much, and it doesn’t help them visualize gaps and opportunities or identify decision makers and their decision-making criteria visually.

 By building an account map in Lucidchart, reps can outline all the key stakeholders and players involved in a deal, understand the relationships between them, and keep track of which prospects are blockers, champions, or promoters.
 They can also document the current technology in place, record who has already been talked to, and identify who needs to be contacted next.
 Account maps act as both personal gameplans and visual checklists.